List of awards and nominations received by Ellie Goulding: BMI London Awards

+Berlin Music Video Awards

+BreakTudo Awards

+The BreakTudo Awards are a Brazilian award show that recognizes the best in music, television, internet, and film.
+Goulding has received one nomination.

 Brit Awards

 The Brit Awards (sometimes stylised as the BRIT Awards; often simply called the Brits) are the British Phonographic Industry's annual pop music awards, and the British equivalent of the American Grammy Awards.
-Ellie Goulding has won twice out of 11 nominations.
+Ellie Goulding has won twice out of 12 nominations and received a special award in 2023.

+British Phonographic Industry (BPI)

+Goulding was among the inaugural winners of the Brits Billion Award, which recognize artists who have achieved over one billion digital streams in the United Kingdom.